 - You have to wait several business days to get your money when you transfer from your Oaken Financial account into your regular bank account.

-Motusbank’s High Interest Savings account offers customers 2.1% interest on their deposits.
-To top this, they don’t have to pay any monthly fee, transaction fee, or maintain a minimum balance to access it.
+Motusbank’s High-Interest Savings account offers customers 2.1% interest on their deposits.
+To top this, you don’t have to pay any monthly fee, or transaction fee, or maintain a minimum balance to access it.